Blue-Davinci/MusicalZoe-FE/README.md

 # Musical Zoe Frontend 🎵

 A modern, beautiful, and secure SvelteKit frontend for the Musical Zoe music API platform.
-Built with cutting-edge `Svelte` & `Typescript` and designed for optimal user experience across all devices.
+Built with  `Svelte` & `Typescript` and designed for optimal user experience across all devices.

 ## ✨ Features